 Like I said, it was BIG. 🙂

 So, next week I have a great Zucchini Cheddar Biscuit recipe.
 Light and fluffy and yummy!
-And this week I have a great, gluten-free zucchini fritter recipe.
+And this week I have an awesome gluten-free zucchini fritters.
 I adore both recipes and I don’t think I can choose a favorite between them!
 However, since the point of this post is to talk about zucchini fritters, I should talk about how much I love these fritters.
 Because I do.

 Tip: Giant zucchini aren’t as tender as young ones, but they are great in any recipe which calls for shredded or chopped zucchini.
 Just remember to peel them before using!